 Warning: The following is based upon actual events and may be too graphic for sensitive viewers.

-At 6:30 am on a Tuesday, the fire department responded to a call about a woman in distress with possible injury from the Williams residence.
+At 6:30 am on Wednesday, the fire department responded to a call about a woman in distress with possible injury from the Williams residence.
 First responders were met by the eldest Williams daughter running out the front door in a panic, “Help!!
 Please hurry!!!”

 Nearly as quickly as a responder entered the residence, he burst back out of the front door yelling for the Jaws of Life.
 “My God!
 I was not prepared for this!
 Get those Jaws of Life here, STAT!”